ssrajputtheboss/any_syntax_highlighter/README.md

     * identifier starting with _ => private
     * functions after . operator => method (highlighting for function and method are different)
  * Use google fonts!
 (Thanks to [google_fonts](https://pub.dev/packages/google_fonts) library)

+_Note: boxDecoration has been changed to decoration since v0.0.12_

 ## Getting started